firejoust/mineflayer-movement/README.md

 </div>

 ### Description

-Mineflayer-movement is an alternate navigation plugin for mineflayer, enabling real-time terrain navigation without using a complex pathfinding algorithm.
-As opposed to discovering a predefined path, it behaves in the same way as a real player, using raycast heuristics to detect the environment within a certain range of sight.
-The plugin's heuristics can be used to modify the bot's behaviour, allowing it to respond to changing conditions and obstacles in real time.
-This makes it ideal for use in situations where pathfinding is not effective, such as PVP, following a player, etc.
+"mineflayer-movement" is a plugin for mineflayer that allows for real-time terrain navigation without the need for a complex pathfinding algorithm.
+Instead of finding a pre-determined path, it behaves similarly to a real player, using raycasting within a certain field of vision to move around the environment.
+This gives the bot an advantage in terms of responsiveness, agility and performance.

+Heuristics are used to modify behaviour, customising the bot's response to changing conditions and obstacles.
+This makes it ideal for situations where pathfinding isn't as effective, such as PVP or following a player.
+However, given it is unreliable over long distances, it should not be used for long-distance travel, or where destination accuracy is crucial (Ie. getting to a specific coordinate)